ufcg-lsd/AWSome-Savings/README.md

 Inside the container, it's possible to run the commands as running locally:

 ```
-./build/opt.elf /optimizer-files/on_demand_config.csv /optimizer-files/savings_plan_config.csv /optimizer-files/total_demand.csv /optimizer-files > /optimizer-logs/output.log 2> /optimizer-logs/error.log
+./build/opt /optimizer-files/on_demand_config.csv /optimizer-files/savings_plan_config.csv /optimizer-files/total_demand.csv /optimizer-logs/output > /optimizer-logs/output.log 2> /optimizer-logs/error.log
 ```

 You can detach the container and leave it running the optimization or even run with as a daemon without interacting:
 ```
-docker run -v {local path to files}/data:/optimizer-files -v {local path to logs}/logs:/optimzer-logs -d optimizer:latest /bin/sh -c "/optimizer/build/opt.elf /optimizer-files/on_demand_config.csv /optimizer-files/savings_plan_config.csv /optimizer-files/total_demand.csv /optimizer-files/output > /optimizer-logs/output.log 2> /optimizer-logs/error.log"
+docker run -v {local path to files}/data:/optimizer-files -v {local path to logs}/logs:/optimizer-logs -d optimizer:latest /bin/sh -c "/optimizer/build/opt /optimizer-files/on_demand_config.csv /optimizer-files/savings_plan_config.csv /optimizer-files/total_demand.csv /optimizer-logs/output > /optimizer-logs/output.log 2> /optimizer-logs/error.log"
 ```

 #### Output

-The simulation generates the following files as the output:
+The simulation generates the following files as output:
-- result_cost: the total cost of the simulation, the cost for every instance and the total savings plan cost;
+- `result_cost.csv`: the total cost of the simulation, the cost for every instance and the total savings plan cost
-- total_purchases_savings_plan: for every hour, the active value and the value reserved for savings plan;
+- `total_purchases_savings_plan.csv`: for every hour, the active value and the value reserved for savings plan
-- total_purchases_{instance_name}: one file for every instance.
-It has, for every hour and every market type (including savings plan), the number of active instances and the number of reserves made.
+- `total_purchases_{instance_name}.csv`: one file for every instance.
+It has, for every hour and every market type (including savings plan), the number of active instances and the number of reserves made

+When using Docker commands (like `make dopt`), these files are saved in the `logs/output/` directory.

 ### Tests